cloudnativetrainings/trainings/container_fundamentals/19_privileged-container/README.md

 # Privileged Container

-In this course we will get full access to on the host.
+In this course we will get full access to the host.

 ## Check processes in a container